 However, there are exceptions to the strict liability law in California’s dog bite statute.
 Where it does not apply, the one bite rule can become a factor.
-It can be used to show the defendant was negligent in restraining the dog.
+It can be used to show the defendant was negligent in allowing for the bite to happen.
 This can make them liable for your injuries.
 If they are found liable, they will have to pay compensation for your losses.

 In this article, our California dog bite attorneys explain:

 - 1. What is the one bite rule for dog bites?